World-of-Workflows/WorkflowsUniversity/05_database.md

 manipulate your data in the system to ensure you have the correct data ready to work with.

-Clicking on *Admin* then *Types* then clicking the name of the type you want to work with takes you to the data editing screen
+Clicking on *Admin* then *Tables* then clicking the name of the type you want to work with takes you to the data editing screen

 ![Edit Type](../images/05a_image16.png)